Student writing and reflecting on their academic journey

 Rejected from TJHSST?
 Here's What to Do Next

-• Get into MIT, Stanford, Caltech, and Ivies
+• Get into MIT, Stanford, Caltech, Harvard, and every top school you can think of

 Reflect: Where Might Your Application Have Fallen Short?